-I/O boxes interface with the Hydra2 network via rear-mounted, hotpluggable SFP slots to allow Cat5e copper, singlemode, or multimode fiber connectivity.
+I/O boxes interface with the Hydra2 network via rear-mounted, hot-pluggable SFP slots to allow Cat5e copper, Singlemode, or multimode fibre connectivity.

 All units have 2 x Hydra ports - a primary / normally active, and a secondary / backup.
-Port 1 of an I/O box should connect to a primary Hydra2 router card, port 2 should connect to the secondary router card fitted in the same rack.
-Note, any fixed RJ45s (as oppose to pluggable SFPs) on the rear of Hydra2 I/O boxes are not functional.
+Port 1 of an I/O box should connect to a primary Hydra2 router card, port 2 should connect to the secondary router card fitted in the same core.

+Note, any fixed RJ45's on the rear of Hydra2 I/O boxes are not functional, if copper connections are required, copper SFPs should be specified.